jamesshore/lab_dotnet_glue/Readme.md

 	1. Entry point --> 2.
 Collation Logic --> 3.
 Auth0 Client --> 4.
 Rest Client
 	```

-	But this project lifts the collation logic to the top level, freeing it from having any infrastructure dependencies.
+	But this project lifts the infrastructure dependencies to the top level, freeing the logic from having any infrastructure dependencies.
 This allows the collation logic to be tested without using mocks:

 	```
 	                  2. Collation Logic